Ingraham Weekly Bulletin

 Winter Sports Ingy Awards – March 9 at 7:30 p.m. in the Ingraham Gym

 Mark your calendar and plan to play in, or volunteer for, the annual Pickleball Fundraiser benefitting athletics at Ingraham!
-Details and sign-ups coming soon.
+The event will be at Ingraham in the morning on June 6.
+Details and registration info. coming soon.